SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### When a file is created or modified (properties only)

 Triggers the flow when you create a file, and each time you modify the file properties in a library.
+Specify a value in the "Folder" property to target a specific folder; otherwise the trigger applies to the entire library.
 Returns only the custom file properties associated with that file.

 ### When a file is created or modified in a folder [deprecated]